 With the collapse of the communist regime, the new government began returning buildings to their original owners and over time, the city made the old town traffic-free, spruced up public buildings, and encouraged private owners to restore their buildings as well.
-In the last decade, life has returned with a vengeance and Bratislava's old-town charm is on full display.
+Life has returned with a vengeance and Bratislava's old-town charm is on full display.

 Most visitors first encounter this charm via St. Michael's Gate, which is topped by the last surviving tower of the medieval city walls.
 It leads to the delightful Michalská Street, crammed with cafés and boutiques, and a symbol of how far the city has come.
 The town's modest main square, Hlavné Námestie, feels too petite for a national capital.
 Its style is a mishmash — every building around it seems to date from a different architectural period.
 Elsewhere in the old town, you'll find the Old Market Hall, which dates back to 1910, and is now a busy community center that hosts concerts and a Saturday market.
 Laurinská Street is Bratislava's fashion drag, lined with fun-to-browse boutiques.
 And look out for the many whimsical statues that dot the old town.
 Most date from the late 1990s, when city leaders wanted to entice locals back into the newly prettied-up and fun-loving center.

-The imposing Bratislava Castle is the city's most prominent landmark.
+Imposing Bratislava Castle is the city's most prominent landmark.
 Habsburg Empress Maria Theresa transformed the castle in the 18th century from a military fortress to a royal residence.
 Big and iconic as it is, frankly it's dull up close — and the exhibits inside are not too exciting.
-Still, it's almost obligatory to head up for the views.
-A recent renovation has breathed life into the castle, which is surrounded by a delightful public park.
+Still, it's almost obligatory to head up for the views, especially as it's surrounded by a delightful public park.

 Spanning the nearby river, just downhill from the castle, is the huge flying-saucer-capped SNP Bridge, the communists' pride and joy. ("SNP" is shorthand for the 1944 Slovak National Uprising against the Nazis, a common focus of communist remembrance.)
 Locals aren't crazy about this structure — not only for its questionable Starship Enterprise design, but also because of the oppressive regime it represented.
 However, it's been reclaimed by capitalists, and the restaurant and observation deck have been renovated into a posh eatery called "UFO."

 I admit that Bratislava used to leave me cold.
-But changes over the last two decades have transformed it into a delightful destination.
+But changes in recent decades have transformed it into a delightful destination.
 Bratislava's energy is inspiring.